Go to content Search engine

 Detailed information about the out-of-court proceedings can be found on the department’s website.

-The Department of Analysis and Legislation ensures the implementation of the tasks of the Financial Ombudsman’s Office in analytical, research, and legislative matters, particularly through:
+The Department of Accessibility, Analysis and Legislation ensures the implementation of the tasks of the Financial Ombudsman’s Office in analytical, research, and legislative matters, particularly through:

 • Coordinating the Financial Ombudsman’s cooperation with national and international institutions, organizations, associations, civic movements, and other voluntary associations and foundations working to protect consumer rights;